Public order offences, governed by the Public Order Act 1986, cover a broad spectrum of crimes, from riots to public threatening or abusive language.

 If you are found guilty, the Court can impose a maximum sentence of 10 years imprisonment.

-Violent disorder can be tried either in the Magistrates Court or the Crown Court but it is generally sent to the Crown Court.
+Violent disorder can be tried in the Magistrates Court, however, it is generally sent to the Crown Court.
 The maximum sentence in the Crown Court is 5 years custody.

 Affray offences can occur where 2 people are having an argument or threatening to fight with each other.
 Affray can be heard in the Magistrates Court or the Crown Court and carries a maximum of 3 years imprisonment.

-Section 4A of the Act involves the intentional causing of harassment, alarm or distress.
+Section 4A of the Public Order Act involves the intentional causing of harassment, alarm or distress.
 This means that the offender must intend to cause harassment, alarm or distress to another person and must act in a way that is abusive, threatening or insulting.
 It can be committed using words or behaviour.
 An example of this is shouting abuse towards another person intending that they feel insulted.

 What is a racially aggravated offence?

-An offence is racially aggravated if:
+An offence is classified as racially aggravated if:

 - The offence is motivated wholly or partly by hostility towards members of a racial or religious group based on their membership of that group.